MarcusHoltz/marcusholtz.github.io/_posts/2024-03-23-opnsense-wireguard-vpn.md

 7. Source invert - Unchecked

-8. Source address - Select the assigned an interface or an alias (eg HomeWireGuard net )
+8. Source address - Select the assigned an interface or an alias (eg wgopn1-memestor net )

 9. Source port - any